 The partnership includes partners from European regions with more than one official language: Basque Country, Scotland, Belgium and Poland.

-The main result of the project is TOOLKIT – Educational resources for teachers.
+The main result of the project is a TOOLKIT – Educational resources for teachers.
 This result will be supported online, and will include a part of training, along with resources and practical tools that teachers can use in their classrooms.